Posts

 Image

-The future resurrection of believers is not a major subject in Paul’s “pastoral” letters, but he does raise the subject when dealing with the problem of false teachers in Ephesus.
-As he states, “ God did not give us a spirit of fear but of a sound mind .”
-The theme of “ sound teaching ” is prominent in the three pastoral letters, and the future resurrection is a classic example of foundational apostolic doctrines.
+The resurrection of believers is not a major subject in Paul’s “pastoral” letters, but he did raise the subject in 2 Timothy to deal with false teachers who were denying this essential truth of the young faith.
+As he wrote, “ God did not give us a spirit of fear but of a sound mind .”
+The theme of “ sound teaching ” is prominent in the Letter, and the future resurrection was a basic element of the Church’s forward-looking hope.
 After all, Jesus “ abolished death ” when God raised him from the dead.

 An Incomplete Salvation